Speaking Your Truth Without Blame or JudgmentBy Dr. Margaret Paul

 March 16, 2009

 Do you wait too long to speak up for yourself?
 Do you find that by the time you finally say something, you are irritated or angry?
-All that can change when you learn to speak up for yourself immediately.

 The chances are you end up feeling angry, hurt, anxious, depressed, or numbed out.
 It is easy to believe that these feelings are coming from the other person's behavior toward you, but this is not the case.
 Your unhappy feelings are coming from not taking loving care of yourself.

-For example, Madison consulted with me because she was feeling depressed.
+Madison consulted with me because she was feeling depressed.
 She and Andrew had been married for 12 years.
 She loved Andrew and felt that they had a deep soul connection.
 Yet she was often unhappy around him.

 "Andrew can be very critical.
 As soon as something doesn't go his way, he tends to take it out on me, finding some way to blame me for the situation.
 If I interrupt him at something, he gets extremely annoyed, but if I just get a little annoyed when he interrupts me, like he does lots of times when we are together in the evening and I'm writing in my journal, he gets really angry."